bwengals/etc/Lesson03_MvNormals.md

   * These lines are not strictly parallel, making the plot name a bit unfortunate

-# Sec 40: Remember kernels?
+# Remember kernels?
+We did tell you it was one of the most important concepts

+## The similarity between covariance and kernel

+In that last section we saw how covariance defined the similarity between two dimensions in random vectors drawn from multivariate normals.

+In the last lesson we talked about how kernels functions calculated the similarity between two points.

-What if we used a kernel to generate the covariance matrix for a multivariate normal?
-Remember the main takeaway from that lesson, kernel functions give the similarity of the points in $y$, depending on the points $x$ and $x'$.  *Isn't this kind of the same thing as the covariances bwetween elements in a multivariate normal?*
+*Isn't this kind of the same thing as the covariances bwetween elements in a multivariate normal?*

-Let's try it out.
-Let's take our same exponentiated quadratic kernel from Art class, use it to calculate a 10 by 10 covariance matrix, and use it to draw samples from a multivariate normal.
+## Generating Covariance

 ```python
 # Copy/paste our kernel function from the art class lesson